Piccolo (Dragon Ball)

-Piccolo (ピッコロ, Pikkoro) is a fictional character in the Dragon Ball media franchise created by Akira Toriyama.
-He is first seen in chapter #161 "Son Goku Wins!!", published in Weekly Shōnen Jump magazine on February 9, 1988, as the reincarnation of the evil Piccolo Daimaō, who was positioned as a demonic antagonist of the series.
-However, it is later revealed that he is in fact a member of an extraterrestrial humanoid species called Namekians, those able to create the series' eponymous wish-granting Dragon Balls.
-After losing to Son Goku, Piccolo decides to team up with him and his friends in order to defeat newer, more dangerous threats, such as Vegeta, Frieza, Cell, Majin Buu, Beerus, Zamasu, Jiren, Broly, and Moro.
-He also trains Goku's eldest son, Gohan, in martial arts, with the two forming a strong bond.
+Piccolo (ピッコロ, Pikkoro) is a fictional character in the Japanese Dragon Ball media franchise created by Akira Toriyama.
+He made his appearance in chapter #161 "Son Goku Wins!!", published in Weekly Shōnen Jump magazine on February 9, 1988, as the reincarnation of the evil King Piccolo, who was positioned as a demonic antagonist of the series.
+However, it is later revealed that he is, in fact, a member of an extraterrestrial humanoid species called Namekians from an exoplanet called Namek, those able to create the series' eponymous wish-granting Dragon Balls.
+After losing to Son Goku in the World Martial Arts Tournament, Piccolo teams up with him and his friends to defeat newer, more dangerous and powerful threats, such as Vegeta, Frieza, Cell, Majin Buu, Beerus, Zamasu, Jiren, Broly, and Moro.
+He also trains Goku's eldest son, Gohan, and the two form a powerful bond.

-Piccolo is one of the most popular and recognizable characters of the Dragon Ball franchise.
-The character has been consistently well received by fans and video game publications, with high placements in multiple "top" character lists and popularity polls.
-The character has also inspired Naruto manga author Masashi Kishimoto, as well as an internet meme which became popular in Japan in 2013.
+Piccolo is one of the most popular and recognizable characters from the Dragon Ball franchise.
+The character has been consistently well-received by fans and video game publications, with high placements in multiple "top" character lists and popularity polls.
+The character has also inspired Naruto manga author Masashi Kishimoto, as well as an Internet meme which became popular in Japan in 2013.

 Creation and development

-Piccolo, more specifically his parent Piccolo Daimaō, was created by Toriyama as he wanted to have a villain who would be a true "bad guy."
-Prior to his creation, nearly all the previous villains in the series were considered too likable.
+Piccolo, more specifically his parent, King Piccolo, was created by Toriyama as he wanted to have a villain who would be a true "bad guy."
+Before his creation, nearly all the previous villains in the series were considered too likable.
 His editor, Kazuhiko Torishima, stated he introduced Toriyama to evil historical figures for inspiration.
-Piccolo Daimaō was created after he told the author how Roman Emperor Nero enjoyed watching people suffer.
-However, the Shenlong Times issue #2, a bonus pamphlet given to some buyers of the Daizenshuu 2: Story Guide guidebook, says that the character was modeled after Torishima himself.
-After creating Piccolo Daimaō, Toriyama noted that it was one of the most interesting parts of the series and that he became one of his favorite characters.
+King Piccolo was created after he told the author how Roman Emperor Nero enjoyed watching people suffer.
+However, the Shenlong Times issue #2, a bonus pamphlet given to some buyers of the Daizenshuu 2: Story Guide guidebook, says that the character was modeled after Toriyama himself.
+After creating King Piccolo, Toriyama noted that it was one of the most interesting parts of the series and that he became one of his favorite characters.
 Although Piccolo's transformation from a villain to a hero was considered by Toriyama to be cliché, he still felt excited when drawing him, noting that despite having a scary face, he still looks appealing.
+When Toriyama was later asked in an interview, he admitted that Piccolo very soon grew to be his favorite character.